How to Apply

 The Medical Board will review your application and determine if you meet the requirements to begin a residency in California.

-- Complete two (2) years of ACGME-approved residency training.
+- Complete three (3) years of ACGME-approved residency training.

 During this time, four months of medicine, or surgery, or obstetrics and gynecology, or pediatrics are required.